BhagyashreeMynamwar/TLFloatLabelTextField/Example/Pods/TLFloatLabelTextField/README.md

 ## Requirements

 ## Installation
+Add 'TLFloatLabelTextField' and 'TLFloatLabelTextView' files to your project and subclass the textfield and textview with FloatTextField and FloatTextView.
+(or)
 TLFloatLabelTextField is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile: